sternenseemann/logbook/README.md

 the item's text would be indented using 4 spaces.

-While it allows for multi-line titles, it has the major drawback that — when using indentation-sensitive markup — it can't be differenciated between a line of the title which is indented using 2 spaces and the beginning of the 4 space indented block of the item text.
+While it allows for multi-line titles, it has the major drawback that — when using indentation-sensitive markup — it can't be differentiated between a line of the title which is indented using 2 spaces and the beginning of the 4 space indented block of the item text.
 I decided to rework this in order to avoid such cases altogether.